pingcap/docs-cn/ticdc/ticdc-sink-to-kafka.md

 > ```
 > {matcher = ['*.*'], dispatcher = "ts", partition = "table"},
 > ```

-> **Warning:**
->
-> When the [Old Value feature](/ticdc/ticdc-manage-changefeed.md#output-the-historical-value-of-a-row-changed-event) is enabled (`enable-old-value = true`), using the index-value dispatcher might fail to ensure the order of row changes with the same index value.
-Therefore, it is recommended to use the default dispatcher.
->
-> For more information, see [What changes occur to the change event format when TiCDC enables the Old Value feature?](/ticdc/ticdc-faq.md#what-changes-occur-to-the-change-event-format-when-ticdc-enables-the-old-value-feature).

 ## Scale out the load of a single large table to multiple TiCDC nodes